 From multiple reviews on financial management, I agree that one of the best investments is to pay off my debts.
 Regardless of the type of debt, whether it is a mortgage or a credit card debt, my rate of return is equivalent to the interest rate on the loan.
 This is particularly true considering today’s endless yields on relatively secure investments like Treasury and CDs.
 Paying down a dollar of debt frees me up, although when I invest a dollar, I’m never sure if it will appreciate or depreciate.

 With publicized lottery money, it may be difficult to know which legal and financial expert means good for me, and who is on a mission to extort me.
-Rather than seeking the services of a group or firm, I will select a lawyer, an investment advisor, and an accountant separately and ask them to work together to manage my new-found wealth.
+Rather than seeking the services of a group or firm, I will select a lawyer, an investment advisor, wealth managers, and an accountant separately and ask them to work together to manage my new-found wealth.